The Penn Badgley-starring show is expected to return in 2019

 Does Joe feel any remorse for the murder of Beck?

-The ending of season one seemed to imply that Joe’s typically warped mindset had led him to justify the murder of his own girlfriend, with Joe internally arguing that, as he finally gave her the bestselling book she’d already dreamed of (posthumously, at least), her death wasn’t entirely in vain.
+The ending of Season 1 seemed to imply that Joe’s typically warped mindset had led him to justify the murder of his own girlfriend, with Joe internally arguing that, as he finally gave her the bestselling book she’d already dreamed of (posthumously, at least), her death wasn’t entirely in vain.
 But will a second series see him reflecting on his actions, or even regretting them?